halmasieh/Belly-Button-Biodiversity/README.md

 to retrieve data from external sources like csv files, json and APIs.
 Finally, we diploy a polish data visualization to the web.

 We use HTML, and basic JavaScript to do the following steps:
-   - Create basic plots with Plotly, including bar chart, bubble chart, and gauge chart.
+   - Create plots with Plotly, including bar chart, bubble chart, and gauge chart.
    - Use D3.json() to fetch external data, such as CSV files and web APIs.
    - Parse data in JSON format.
    - Use functional programming in JavaScript to manipulate data.